GULibrarySandbox/digital-tools/content/discovery/capture.md

 title: Capture
 topics: Document scanners
 description: >
-    This text is a 'section description'.
-Directly below this is an example section video embed.
-This demonstrates the front matter options in action.
+    Optical scanners and OCR (optical character recognition) have come a long way.
+You can get just as good quality results from a smartphone app as from most flatbed scanners.
-youtubeid: moJgWrD6dwg
+# youtubeid: moJgWrD6dwg
 ---

 {% capture scanners %}

-{% capture aboutscanners %}

-Optical scanners and OCR (optical character recognition) have come a long way.
-You can get just as good quality results from a smartphone app as from most flatbed scanners.
-{% endcapture %}
-{% include alert.html text=aboutscanners color="info" %}

 The following apps all scan photos, documents and whiteboards, automatically straighten and crop the image and optionally read the text.
 They can all create multi-page PDFs.
 This is incredibly helpful if you are dealing with physical manuscripts or other written material.